-For quite some time, there was a traditional approach to contracting that primarily focused on delineating the specific way in which a relationship was supposed to work and the tasks and activities the other party was supposed to complete.
+For quite some time, there was a traditional approach to contract management that primarily focused on delineating the specific way in which a relationship was supposed to work and the tasks and activities the other party was supposed to complete.
 Now, rather than outline every step of the process that will eventually lead to the desired result, companies are inclined to state what it is they hope to accomplish from any specific contract.
 This is known as outcome-based contracting.
 The benefits of this outcome-oriented, rather than input-based, approach include saving time, allowing leaders to exert their efforts elsewhere, cutting costs, and reducing the need for oversight, as explained below.

 Companies that employ outcome-based contracts can save a lot of time during the negotiation process.
 Rather than spending time nitpicking over every task or activity of how the vendor (or other party) will fulfill its obligation, a company should be able to explain its expectations for the final product and leave the rest to the professional judgment of the other party.
 Of course, this requires contracting with reputable and trustworthy firms.